uniflow-kt/uniflow-kt/Documentation.md

 The state mutation operator are the following:

-- `setState { current -> ... newState}` - from current state, udpate the current state
+- `action { current -> ... newState}` - from current state, udpate the current state
 - `actionOn<T> { current as T -> newState }` - from current state <T>, udpate the current state

 ## States as immutable data